iamiotho/iamiotho.github.io/_posts/2020-12-12-prime-video.md

 ### The Shawshank Redemption
     You should have already watched it.
-    If you haven't already, its your chance to __redeem__ yourself.
+    If you haven't already, its your chance to redeem yourself.

 ### The Pursuit of Happyness
     Same as above.
 Go watch it now if you haven't.
     Best of Feel Good and inspirational movies.

-### Harry Potter and Fantastic Beasts Series
-    Please leave now if you haven't watched this series multiple times.
-Avada Kedavra!

 Please comment if you have any suggestions.